danieljbk/kairos/README.md

 # Kairos the Weather Bot
 Automated Weather Information Emailing System

+## Prerequisites:
-## Before using Kairos, you must create:
+Before using Kairos, you must create:
 - OpenWeatherMap API Key - https://OpenWeatherMap.com/API
 - Google App Password - https://myaccount.google.com/security
     - Turn on 2-Step Verification
     - Create 'App Password'

+Then, you must store this information in:
+- assets/private/secret.txt

 ## Reading Subscriber Data:
-To use Kairos, you must create text files containing your subscriber data called email.txt and sms.txt.
+To use Kairos, you must create:
+- Text file containing your subscriber data called email.txt

-The location of the files must be in assets/subscribers/*.txt.
+- Text file containing your subscriber data called sms.txt

+Then, you must store this information in:
+- assets/subscribers/email.txt
+- assets/subscribers/sms.txt

 The subscriber data used by Kairos is:
 - Email